|132-16 Rockaway Blvd, South Ozone Park 11420 Tele: 718.322.9837 Email: email@example.com

 Submitted by.
 J Glasgow

-The XGDF Association NY regrets to announce the passing of 1170 Sgt.
-Herman Gray, formerly of Head Quarter
+The XGDF Association NY regrets to announce the passing of Ms. Ismay Barker sister of Member Julian Richmond who

 Members of the XGDF Association of NY extend their sympathy to the family.
-May his soul rest in peace.
+May her soul rest in peace.